taavirubenhagen/taavirubenhagen/GUIDELINES/STYLE.md

 # Code & documentation style guidelines

-Code blocks representing bad practices are marked with ❌ (read: "Don't:"), those representing good practices with ✔️ (read: "Do:")
+- Code blocks representing bad practices are marked with ❌ (read: "Don't:"), those representing good practices with ✔️ (read: "Do:").
+- This guideline uses a two pseudo-languages, one object-oriented, one functional.
+The syntax is mostly inspired by Go, Dart and Haskell, but the guideline tries to be language- and paradigm-agnostic.